Contents

 First of all, you need to know that cutting tile with a circular saw is not ideal.
 We will show you how to work with it just fine, but we also want you to know that it is not the best option.
 Maybe you did already have one and you want to save some money.
 But consider why it is or it is not worth it to go and rent a proper tile cutting saw for a couple of days.

-If you are sure about cutting porcelain tiles with a circular saw, this is what you will need:
+If you are sure about cutting porcelain tile with a circular saw, this is what you will need:

 The blade you will be using for your circular saw is the same blade that you would use on a wet tile saw.
-It is essential that you choose the right size for your saw, and obviously it has to be specifically designed for cutting porcelain.
+It is essential that you choose the right size for your saw, and obviously it has to be specifically designed for cutting 20 mm porcelain tiles, for example, among others (in another post we will show you specifically how to cut 20mm porcelain tiles, if you want).
 Remember that porcelain is a very hard material, which means that you can’t just use any blade.

 If you choose to perform a dry cut, we highly recommend you wear a proper respirator mask.
 Not just any dust mask.
 Remember that you need to cover yourself to be protected from the crystalline silica dust that cutting porcelain tiles produces.
 It is very dangerous.
 Besides, a blade specially designed for dry cutting will be required.
 If you must dry cut, the work will be a bit slow, because you need to make short and shallow cuts, or the blade will get overheated.